What’s So Special About TFA?

 So how can we deal with all this?

-• ensure that the TFA vapour is always re-captured in the first condenser pot and not sent through the pump in any great quantity
+- ensure that the TFA vapor is always re-captured in the first condenser pot and not sent through the pump in any great quantity

 Choose The Right Hardware

 It has been conclusively demonstrated at a number of user sites that TFA travels through the 96 well polypropylene plates.
 The simple test to prove this goes as follows:

 Load the plates into a suitable Genevac swing (i.e. with a metal base beneath the plate*).
 Sandwich a piece of filter paper between the base of the plate and the metal swing.
 Run the machine for a short while (long enough to get up to full rotational speed for 30 minutes) with just TFA in each well of the MTP.
 If when you open the system up there are 96 telltale marks on the filter paper, this indicates TFA has passed through the bases of the wells.
 There is no other mechanism by which this pattern could be made on the filter paper.

 Experience so far seems to suggest that conical wells that taper to a point are most vulnerable to this effect.
 To date an official list of good / bad plates has not been compiled though Genevac would welcome the feedback of any users who have experience with particular brands.